-The Society's Liquid Assets as a percentage of Shares and Borrowings increased over the course of 2023 from 18.72% to 21.03%.
+The Society's Liquid Assets as a percentage of Shares and Borrowings decreased over the course of 2024 from 21.03% to 19.29% but remains significantly above the levels needed to pass its own stress tests.
 This was part of a managed strategy to be ready to repay TFSME funding.
 We expect liquidity levels to be lower again in future as we make the TFSME repayments.
 The appropriate level of liquidity is determined by the Executive and approved by the Board via its Internal Liquidity Adequacy Assessment Process (ILAAP).
 This process assesses the liquidity and funding risks faced by the Society and chooses a level of liquidity that the Executive are targeted to maintain, and which provides the Society with enough liquid assets that it can withstand a severe stress and continue to cover its liabilities as they fall due.
 The mix of funding is an important consideration in this assessment.
-The Society has a well-diversified mix of funding sources, including access to the Bank of England's Sterling Monetary Framework, wholesale funding markets and a wide range of savings products and customer types.
+The Society has a well-diversified mix of funding sources, including access to the Bank of England's Sterling Monetary Framework, wholesale funding markets and a wide range of savings products targeted at a broad array of customer types.

-At 31 December 2023, gross capital, which is represented by reserves, amounted to £37.2m (2022: £35.4m), being 7.66% of total shares and borrowings (2022: 7.90%).
-Free capital, which comprises gross capital and the collective loan impairment allowance less tangible and intangible fixed assets, amounted to £35.8m (2022: £33.9m).
-The leverage ratio, which represents Tier 1 Capital as a % of Total Assets including post offer pipeline mortgages was 6.56% (2022: 6.57%).
-Common Tier 1 Capital as a % of Risk Weighted Assets (where assets have risk weightings applied using the standardised approach outlined in the Basel II framework) continued to be strong at 18.01% (2022: 18.27%).
-Good levels of post-tax profit have allowed the Society to maintain its strong capital position in 2023.
+At 31 December 2024, gross capital, which is represented by reserves, amounted to £38.2m (2023: £37.2m), being 7.53% of total shares and borrowings (2023: 7.66%).
+Free capital, which comprises gross capital and the collective loan impairment allowance less tangible and intangible fixed assets, amounted to £36.8m (2023: £35.8m).
+The leverage ratio, which represents Tier 1 Capital as a % of Total Assets including post offer pipeline mortgages was 6.51% (2023: 6.56%).
+Common Tier 1 Capital as a % of Risk Weighted Assets (where assets have risk weightings applied using the standardised approach outlined in the Basel II framework) continued to be strong at 18.23% (2023: 18.01%).
+Good levels of post-tax profit have allowed the Society to maintain its strong capital position in 2024.
 Capital is also stress tested at least annually via the ICAAP process and this shows the Society has significant capital surpluses, over and above that which would be sufficient to absorb losses in a range of severe but plausible stresses.